 This is the last step in your A/B testing campaign, so analyzing results is extremely important.
 A/B testing is designed for continuous data gathering and constant iterations to improve your conversion rates.

-Once your test concludes after a given time, analyze the test results by considering metrics like percentage increase, confidence level, direct and indirect impact on other metrics, P2BB measure, and so on.
-After you carefully analyze these numbers and compare them with your goals from before.
+Once your test concludes after a given time, analyze the test results by considering metrics like percentage increase, confidence level, confidence intervals, direct and indirect impact on other metrics, P2BB measure, and so on.
+Look for statistically significant results — results where the confidence level is at least 95% — to avoid drawing conclusions from false positives or random chance.

-Also, keep in mind that A/B testing lets you systematically work through each part of your website to improve it, so make sure you implement it across your entire Webflow build.
+After you carefully analyze these numbers and compare them with your goals from before, deploy the winning version and see how your conversions increase.
+Also keep in mind that A/B testing lets you systematically work through each part of your website to improve it, so make sure you implement it across your entire Webflow build.
+The data analysis from each test feeds into your next test hypothesis, creating a cycle of continuous improvement.

 Here are some helpful tips to improve your A/B testing performance in Webflow: